Healing Steps Explained

-The legal process can be long and painful, and can only deal with the events of the past.
+The legal process and the National Redress Scheme process can be long and painful, and can only deal with the events of the past.
 Many of those who have been abused by church workers want pastoral support and practical assistance to help them to move on to a better future.

 Recognising its past failures, the church is committed to responding with a compassionate understanding of the suffering and the needs of those who have been abused.
 Churches in Australia and around the world have been applying the principles of alternative dispute resolution to claims related to sexual abuse.

 The Healing Steps process has been developed in this model.
 It does not provide a perfect answer.
 It will continue to evolve and can be adapted to individual circumstances.
 It is the church’s attempt to respond appropriately, in a pastoral and practical way, to decades of abuse caused by the church’s neglect and inaction.